Am0rphous/palm-tree/REDDIT.md

 ## When noise is uncorrelated,
 ## it degrades models.

-## This is the same principle behind:
+This is the same principle behind: differential privacy, entropy injection, adversarial machine learning (somewhat).
-## differential privacy,
-## entropy injection,
-## adversarial machine learning (somewhat).

 One concrete area where this project has legitimate value out of the box is called
 ## temporal obfuscation.

-## Modern tracking systems care deeply
-## about WHEN user activity happens,
-## not just what happens by rhem.
+Modern tracking systems care deeply about WHEN user activity happens, not just what happens by them.

 Sleep cycles explain
 peoples daily lives,
 or rhythms, exploiting
 our patterns and rhythms,
 our lives basically.

 Session gaps and inactivity are very strong behavioral correlators.

 Generating background traffic during otherwise inactive periods flattens those rhythms.

+That does not make
+someone anonymous,
-That does not make someone anonymous, but it does blur behavioral signatures.
+but it does blur
+behavioral signatures.

-## Just one example working right out of the box.
+Just one example working right out of the box.

 ## Another would be network-level blending.